-- Complete the online withdrawal form if you are enrolled in all online courses or if you are attending summer school oncampus or online. - Complete the withdrawal form available in the Student Development office if you are a residential student taking all on-campus courses or a combination of on-campus/online courses.
+- Complete the online withdrawal form if you are enrolled in all online courses or if you are attending summer school oncampus or online.
+Withdrawal forms are located online at My NWC under Student Forms on the Academics tab. - Complete the withdrawal form available in the Student Development office if you are a residential student taking all on-campus courses or a combination of on-campus/online courses.